ikoHSE/sc-task-1/README.md

 To install and use it you can follow [the instructions given in the project readme](https://github.com/rikvdkleij/intellij-haskell#getting-started).

+**NOTE: You need to make sure the project builds before importing**

 **NOTE: You need to choose "Project from Existing Sources..." in IntelliJ**

 When you first open a project, IntelliJ will download and build all required tools to give you feedback about your project.
 (This may take a while, but is only required once)